 It’s never too late

 No matter how far down the road an addict or someone battling with depression may be, help is still at hand.
 All over the United States, there is help available, from rehabilitation facilities in Delaware to outpatient care in California.
-Doctors can provide advice on what is the best route to take – some patients may only require a weekly counselling session, while others may benefit from residential centers and several months off work to recover.
+Doctors can provide advice on what is the best route to take – some patients may only require a weekly counseling session, while others may benefit from residential centers and several months off of work to recover.
 Financing this care can be a problem, but many rehabilitation facilities can be paid in part by insurance plans and state funding.
 Then there is the time taken off work to receive treatment, which will involve another chef having to be recruited to take over.
 However, the most important factor is getting treated before a problem becomes worse, which is why it is better to be aware of any potential problems as early as possible.
 In the United Kingdom, a charity called Hospitality Action even runs alcohol and drug awareness seminars for trainee chefs in order to make them aware that drug and alcohol misuse can be an issue in the hospitality and catering industry, and to provide them with the knowledge they need to try and avoid it.
 The seminars have been endorsed by top celebrity chefs from the UK, including Jamie Oliver, as they recognize the potential risks in the industry and how damaging it can be.

 It is no secret that the life of a chef can be extremely stressful, but mental health problems are often swept under the carpet, and dismissed as just a side effect of the job.
 Instead of pretending that the problem is not there, it is far more effective to identify it soon so that it can be treated, and so that the relevant help can be provided to ensure a full recovery.